BootcampersCollective/Coders-Workshop/collaborators/AdamVinueza/cryptogram/README.md

     else:
         return subseq(w.substring(1), S[S.indexOf(w[0]))
 ```
-In Python, a lot of this can be simplified.
-Strings in Python are "truthy":
+If we write the solution in Python, a lot of this can be simplified.
-the empty string and None evaluate to False, all other strings evaluate to
-True.
-Also, `S.index(c)1` will raise an exception if `c` is not in `S`.
-So
+`S.index(c)` will raise an exception if `c` is not in `S`.
+So all we have to
-all we have to do is check if `S.index(w[0])` raises an exception, then
+do is check if `S.index(w[0])` raises an exception, then check if the reason
-check if the reason is that `w` is empty: if it is, we've run out of
+is that `w` is empty: if it is, we've run out of characters to check against
-characters to check against `S`, so we must be done; otherwise, `w[0]` is not
+`S`, so we must be done; otherwise, `w[0]` is not in `S`, so `w` is not a
-in `S`, so `w` is not a subsequence of `S`.
+subsequence of `S`.

+By the way, this is a very Pythonic way of handling the two exceptional
+conditions: the positive termination condition (we've run out of characters in
+the candidate string), and the negative termination condition (we've
+encountered a character in the candidate that's not in the target string).